Karunabist/learning/README.md

 ## Email for application fee waiver

-Start writting application fee waiver emails to grad school or program director.
+Start writting application fee waiver emails to grad school or program director or chair person.

 Here is an email template: